-I grew up in Czechoslovakia, where freedom of expression and speech wasn't granted.
-This impacted on family cultures too where feelings were often left unprocessed and unacknowledged.
-As a child and teenanger I looked for other opportunities to express myself through singing, dancing, acting, writing poetry and studying foreign languages.
-My upbringing created perfect conditions to spark my life long interest in expressive arts, psychotherapy and personal development.
+Sebastiana grew up in Czechoslovakia, where freedom of expression and speech wasn't granted.
+This impacted on family cultures too where feelings were often left unacknowledged and unspoken.
+As a child and teenanger she looked for other opportunities to express herself through singing, dancing, acting, writing poetry and studying foreign languages.
+Her upbringing created the perfect conditions to spark her life-long interest in expressive arts, psychotherapy and personal development.

 Sebastiana is a professional registered member of the International Association for Voice Movement Therapy (IAVMT) and has been practicing Voice Movement Therapy (VMT) since 2008.
-She has a private practice and facilitates Expressive Voice Groups and other workshops and events in Norwich and UK.
+She has a private practice and facilitates workshops and events in Norwich and UK.